SquidDev/urn/tutorial/04-macros.md

   (print! (+ 2 3)))
 ```

-Of course, this isn't all you can do, anything you can do in a function you can do in a macro.
-This means you can define
+Of course, this isn't all you can do, anything that can be done in a function can be done in a macro.
+This means you can
-complex macros which traverse its arguments, perform IO, or anything else you fancy.
+define complex macros which traverse their arguments, perform IO, or anything else you fancy.

 There are a couple of things you should be careful of when implementing macros:
  - Macro hygiene